JanithT-Lboro/LearningML/NeuralNetwork/README.md

 This is a documentation of my progress in further solidifying my knowledge on Neural Networks following on from Andrew Ng's coursera course.
+I have begun following Micharl Nielsen's tutorial on creating Networks ([link](http://neuralnetworksanddeeplearning.com/chap1.html)) in an effort to further my understanding.
+It seems to be very indepth and I will be posting the results of this in the next coming days.
 More to come ...